 Chlamydia is a sexually-transmitted infection that is caused by Chlamydia trachomatis.
 It is associated with yellow discharge, pain and burning with urination, blood during sex, pelvic pain and breakthrough bleeding outside of a menstrual cycle.

-What to do: It is important to start treatment as prescribed, which normally involves antibiotics like azithromycin or doxycycline.
+How to treat: It is important to start treatment as prescribed, which normally involves antibiotics like azithromycin or doxycycline.

 3. Gonorrhea